Program Details

 Overview

-The CMO Council is teaming with the Center for Multicultural Science on a new strategic thought leadership initiative to examine the influence, impact, and implications of multicultural consumerism in America.
+The CMO Council has teamed with the Center for Multicultural Science on a new strategic thought leadership initiative to examine the influence, impact, and implications of multicultural consumerism in America.
 Research and fact-finding will center on the way smart brands are having commercial success applying multi-cultural market intelligence and storytelling to product innovation, campaign creative, influencer marketing, and omni-channel customer engagement.
-The best practice study will look at select product categories and market sectors showing measurable growth and traction due to multicultural origination, innovation, inspiration and experience.
+The best practice study looks at select product categories and market sectors showing measurable growth and traction due to multicultural origination, innovation, inspiration and experience.
 This includes sizing and identifying where multicultural family ties, associations, backgrounds, affinity, considerations, interests, likes, preferences and predispositions are influencing and triggering demand, purchase, consumption and participation in market sectors, such as:

 • Retail and merchandising